aula-app/aula-frontend/docs/COMPONENTS.md

 - Handles filter combinations
 - Provides clear filter feedback

-### ReportCard

-A component for displaying reports:

-- Shows report statistics and data
-- Supports different report types
-- Includes loading states

-## Data Management Components
+It is populated by the information set on the _columns_ settings of each data scope (ideas, rooms, etc.)

+For more information, please check the _Data_ section under the (utils documentation)[UTILS.md].

 ### EditData System

-Located in `src/components/Data/EditData/`, this is a sophisticated form dialog system that dynamically generates and manages forms based on data configurations.
+A dialog system that dynamically generates and manages forms based on data configurations.
+It is populated by the information set on the _fields_ settings of each data scope (ideas, rooms, etc.).

 The system consists of several key parts:

 #### EditData.tsx